TheCaduceus/tg-upload/README.md

 * `HTML` - Interpret only HTML tags and ignore markdown tags in caption.
 * `DISABLED` - Interpret nothing, keep caption as it is.

-If you are using `--caption` flag then you can switch mode using `--parse_mode` flag else just change the value of 'mode' key value in 'caption.json' in case of `--capjson`.
+If you are using `--caption` flag then you can switch mode using `--parse_mode` flag else just change 'mode' key value in 'caption.json' in case of `--capjson`.

 <a name="htu-4.3"></a>